What is the best time for the Mardi Himal 7 days trek?

 How much does it cost?

-Accommodation during the 7 Days Mardi Himal tour
+How about accommodation during the 7 days Mardi Himal tour?

-Food during the Mardi Himal hiking tour 7 days
+What type of food do I get during the Mardi Himal hiking tour 7 days?

 For food during the Mardi Himal trek breakfast, lunch and dinner are included during the trekking times and our stays at the guesthouses.
 Breakfast consists of either hot porridge, muesli, or Tibetan bread served with an omelet or boiled egg.
 For lunch, we stop at a local teahouse on the way and enjoy a hot meal of Nepali rice and lentil soup with vegetables and spicy pickles known traditionally as Nepali dhal bhat.
 In the evening after checking in at our overnight guesthouse dinner can be chosen from the menu and is usually either Nepali Dhal Bhat, Nepali dumplings known as momo’s a true delicacy across Nepal, mixed noodles, pasta or pizza.
 While meat items are also available we do ask you to check with our trekking guide as preservation facilities are limited in the higher regions and we can’t be sure if it’s safe to eat.